metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Required:

-- `port` (String) Name or number of the port to access on the container.
-Number must be in the range 1 to 65535.
-Name must be an IANA_SVC_NAME.
+- `port` (String) Name or number of the port to access on the container.Number must be in the range 1 to 65535.Name must be an IANA_SVC_NAME.

 Optional:

 - `host` (String) Host name to connect to, defaults to the pod IP.
-You probably want to set 'Host' in httpHeaders instead.
+You probably want to set'Host' in httpHeaders instead.
 - `http_headers` (Attributes List) Custom headers to set in the request.
 HTTP allows repeated headers. (see [below for nested schema](#nestedatt--spec--health_check--liveness_probe--probe--http_get--http_headers))
 - `path` (String) Path to access on the HTTP server.
-- `scheme` (String) Scheme to use for connecting to the host.
-Defaults to HTTP.
+- `scheme` (String) Scheme to use for connecting to the host.Defaults to HTTP.

 <a id="nestedatt--spec--health_check--liveness_probe--probe--http_get--http_headers"></a>
 ### Nested Schema for `spec.health_check.liveness_probe.probe.http_get.http_headers`

 Required:

-- `name` (String) The header field name.
-This will be canonicalized upon output, so case-variant names will be understood as the same header.
+- `name` (String) The header field name.This will be canonicalized upon output, so case-variant names will be understood as the same header.
 - `value` (String) The header field value